-7 0 ICF1 OCF1 TOF ICF2 OCF2 TIMD 0 0
+7 ICF1 OCF1 TOF ICF2 OCF2 TIMD 0 0

-- 0: No input capture (reset value). - An input capture has occurred on the ICAP1 pin or the counter has reached the OC2R value in PWM mode.
-To clear this bit, first read the SR register, then read or write the IC1R register.
+1: An input capture has occurred on the ICAP1 pin or the counter has reached the OC2R value in PWM mode.
+To clear this bit, first read the SR register, then read or write the the IC1R register.

-- 0: No match (reset value). - 1: The content of the free running counter has matched the content of the OC1R register.
+1: The content of the free running counter has matched the content of the OC1R register.
 To clear this bit, first read the SR register, then read or write the OC1R register.